 Cantor William Sharlin z"l

-William Sharlin z"l was born in 1920 in Harlem, to parents who had emigrated from Palestine.
-From earliest childhood, his spiritual life was defined by his Orthodox family, his intensive Hebrew education and the synagogue, a place he characterizes as his “natural environment.”
+Cantor William Sharlin (1920-2012) was born in Harlem to parents who had emigrated from Palestine.
+From earliest childhood, his spiritual life was defined by his Orthodox family, his intensive Hebrew education and the synagogue, a place he characterized as his “natural environment.”

-In 1935, William and his parents returned to Jerusalem, where he completed high school and studied piano at the Jerusalem Conservatory.
-Composing music provided an important outlet to him during the political turbulence in Palestine and the untimely death of his mother a year after their arrival.
-In 1939, William returned to New York to study, earning a Master of Music in composition and piano from The Manhattan School of Music.
-He entered the School of Sacred Music at Hebrew Union College-Jewish Institute of Religion in New York, earning a Bachelor of Sacred Music.
+In 1935, William and his parents returned to Palestine, where he studied piano at the Jerusalem Conservatory.
+In 1939, he moved back to New York, earning a Master of Music in Composition and Piano from The Manhattan School of Music.
+He later entered the School of Sacred Music at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York, earning a Bachelor of Sacred Music and cantorial investiture as a member of the School’s first graduating class.
+He was also a founding member of the American Conference of Cantors.